-Why Forests & woods?
+Why forests & woods?

-The ethos of Forest Schools can be applied to any outdoor environment: in a field at the back of your setting or on a beach – the emphasis of Forest School is the approach to the individual’s development and any outdoor space can provide many of the resources you need to do this.
+The ethos of Forest School can be applied to any outdoor environment: in a field at the back of your setting or on a beach – the emphasis of Forest School is the approach to the individual’s development and any outdoor space can provide many of the resources you need to do this.

 Woods and forests are special places for humans; we are linked to the woods as a place to forage for food and resources to create shelter and live in